HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 The chunk objects are used to store dataset values.
 Each chunk object stores the values for one chunk element of the dataset it's a member of.
 Since it's expected that for many domains, the bulk of the storage used will be for dataset values, it's important that the design enables data to be stored and accessed efficiently.

-Whereas the other objects described in this document use a JSON representation, the chunk objects will typically store binary data.
-Information about the type used, and chunk dimensions are contained in the dataset object.
+Whereas the other objects described in this document use a JSON representation, the chunk objects typically store binary data.
+Information about the data type, and chunk dimensions are contained in the dataset object.

 For dataset types that are of varying length, the object will contain a JSON representation of the values in the chunk (possibly compressed).